jpsalvadorm63/react-briza/react_router/COURSE_05-B.md

   transition: opacity 250ms ease-in;
 }
 ```
-That way we?ll adjust the opacity of an element anytime it has a class name of `fade-enter` (which `CSSTransition` will apply for us).
+That way we'll adjust the opacity of an element anytime it has a class
+name of `fade-enter` (which `CSSTransition` will apply for us).

-Alright now that we have our App set up and we understand a little bit more about React Transition Group, let?s join them.
+Alright now that we have our App set up and we understand a little bit more
+about React Transition Group, let's join them.

-First, we know that we have to wrap everything that?s going to be animating inside of `TransitionGroup`.
-Since we?ll be animating our Switch component, let?s wrap it in `TransitionGroup`.
+First, we know that we have to wrap everything that's going to be animating
+inside of `TransitionGroup`.
+Since we'll be animating our Switch component,
+let's wrap it in `TransitionGroup`.

 ```
 ...